-It has been more than fourteen years since I first entered the education profession.
+It has been more than nineteen years since I first entered the education profession.
 I joined NTK in 2002, after finishing my studies at Oregon State University on a scholarship.
 The mathematics teaching position was the first job I applied for upon my return to Hong Kong and I have been here ever since!

 I’ve always had a fascination for mathematics and was eager to teach my classmates back in my schooldays.
 After coming across a wonderfully inspiring math teacher in my secondary school, I made it my dream to become a math teacher one day.
 I had the opportunity to gain educational experience working as a teaching assistant at university while finishing my degrees and defending my thesis, alongside visiting local high schools as a speaker.

 In the early 2000s, NTK occupied just one and a half floors.
 We only had one to two teachers responsible for teaching each subject.
 After several years, NTK started expanding and I took up the role of Head of Mathematics & Science.
 We sailed through some arduous times, as we were trying very hard to create our own teaching materials across a wide spectrum of courses.
 Fortunately, with the support of our teachers, we eventually completed what at one point, had seemed an impossible mission.
 Our in-house lesson materials are the result of hundreds and thousands of hours of dedicated work drawn from the experience of our teaching staff.
 Our teachers go through a strict selection and training process; they are knowledgeable and have a passion for teaching.
 We believe our commitment to education is what makes us stand out from other learning centers.